MinnIsKill/ACA_ML_sim/README.md

-## Bachelor's Thesis - Simulation of Biological Processes using Asynchronous Cellular Automata and Machine Learning
+## Simulation of Biological Processes using Asynchronous Cellular Automata and Machine Learning
 Conway's Game of Life, SmoothLife and Lenia simulations with ML influence

 ## Contents